alexandrakerestely/Moodlify/README.md

 # Moodlify
-A distributed system application implementing a learning platform This project was developed as an uni assignment and transferred here.
+A distributed system application implementing the management of a learning platform.

+This project was developed as an uni assignment and transferred here.
 To see the full commit history, please check here: https://github.com/TUIasi-AC-licenta-POS/activitatea-de-laborator-2024-2025-Alexandra-Kerestely/tree/proiect (branch proiect)

 ## Functionalities